 There are a few keys to be taken away for Model UN delegates:

 – Bring enough variety so different outfits can be coordinated

 – Weigh the situation and decided what will work best for the day

 – If things change, go change your tie or shirt

 Many conferences will have a formal or dance as part of the event.
 You will be told ahead of time what kind of dress is required.
 Sometimes it will be a black-tie event or theme, but more often than not it will be a casual dance.
 Delegates may be able to use much of what they wore to the conference.
 Females may want to have a nice dress for the occasion.
 This is not anything like a prom, so there is no need to spend hundreds of dollars.
 The formals are a time for everyone to relax and get to know one another.
 It won’t be like the committee sessions when the business never ends.
 If the host team does not send instructions about special wear for the formal, be sure to ask ahead of time.

 Sharing is Caring

-It is good to bring extras of things.
+It is always a good idea to bring extras.
 During the conference, someone might need a bow tie for the formal or a matching pair of heels.
 Bringing a few extra key items won’t weigh too much and can help a teammate in need.
-The attitude and

 Watch this quick, fun video from some Model UN students about proper dress.
 As you can see from the article and links, fashion is going to matter at the conference.
 It is important for students to wear the right thing.
 This matters for Model UN and for most activities your students will be involved in, both in high school and after.
 Learning how to dress in proper attire is another skill students gain from this experience.
 It helps to teach professionalism.
 Western business attire can be a confusing thing to understand, but we hope we’ve made it a bit easier.